All Products

 sample-ud-subset-c-g6jvx 2/2 7m34s

-The output indicates that the pods and StatefulSets are created.
+The output indicates that the pods and StatefulSets are created and run on nodes in Zone A, Zone B, and Zone C.

 To handle business spikes, you may need to ensure the resource supply of cluster nodes and control the costs at the same time.
-To address this issue, you can configure ACK to automatically deploy applications on elastic container instances when Elastic Compute Service (ECS) instances are out of stock.
+To address this issue, you can prioritize ECS instances for pod scheduling and configure ACK to automatically deploy applications on elastic container instances when ECS instances are out of stock.
+When pods are scaled in, ACK deletes pods that run on elastic container instances first.

 image